 You might be tempted to just pack up your old bedroom and bring it all.
 But not only is that impractical, it can keep you from developing your own sense of what a space should look like when it's truly yours.
 Choose one meaningful item (or, fine, a few) as a connection to home.
 You could even swap them out every time you go back to visit.
 That way, your dorm room will feel like both a familiar old home, and an exciting new one.

-College can be an overwhelming experience, but these steps should help you (or a loved one) settle in nicely.
+College can be an overwhelming experience, but these ideas for dorm room comfort should help you (or a loved one) settle in nicely.

 Do you have any tips or suggestions for Volume Two?